Lilly plans to slash some insulin prices, expand cost cap

 People with Type 1 diabetes must take insulin every day to survive.
 More than 8 million Americans use insulin, according to the American Diabetes Association.

-Research has shown that prices for insulin have more than tripled in the last two decades, and pressure is growing on drugmakers to help patients.
+Research has shown that prices for insulin have more than tripled in the last two decades.
+Pressure is growing on drugmakers to help patients.

-President Joe Biden brought up the cost cap during his annual State of the Union address last month.
-He called for insulin costs for everyone to be capped at $35.

 The state of California has said it plans to explore making its own cheaper insulin.
 Drugmakers also may face competition from companies like the nonprofit Civica, which plans to produce three insulins at a recommended price of no more than $30 a vial, a spokeswoman said.